Patriot Guard Flag Protocol

 obeys the commands.

-There may be occasions when the Patriot Guard Ride Captain must issue the commands.
+There may be occasions when the Patriot Guard Road Captain must issue the commands.

 "Attention!" --> Come to attention